This means that you can submit your content without even needing to register as a member of the website.

-Write a copyright note at the bottom line of your content to make it clear that each one of the rights of the material stays with you.
+Write a copyright note at the bottom line of your content.
+To make it clear that each one of the rights of the material stays with you.

 After you publish your article, wait several days and return to see your validated contribution published.

-You are Invited to Submit Guest Posts
+You are Invited to Submit a Guest Post

 If you desire to host one or more pieces of your horror content on Shock Depot, you are welcome to do so.